The Bryce Wildlife Adventure Museum is one man’s dream. This museum opened 10 years ago and lies just west of Bryce City on Highway 12.

 The upper level is more like a mezzanine that walks all around the lower room.
 There are displays along the wall, and over 1600 butterflies are mounted on the walls.
 We loved looking at the iridescent blue and green ones.

-After you finish your museum visit, you can buy a bag of corn for $2 and feed the animals outside.
+After you finish your museum visit, you can buy a bag of corn for a few dollars and feed the animals outside.
 There are fallow deer that eat right out of your hand.
 We also fed chickens out of our hands, which our boys found scary at first, but really fun when they realized the chickens were after corn and not fingers.

-We enjoyed the Bryce Museum though it was a little pricey ($26 for the 5 of us).
+We enjoyed the Bryce Museum though it was a little pricey.
 It is a nice change of pace from the hikes, heat, and crowds in the national park.
 The Bryce Wildlife Adventure Museum also rents ATVs and bicycles if you are looking for that type of adventure.
+For more information on other family activity ideas, check out our list on Things to do near Bryce Canyon.